PoisotLab/SimpleSDMLayers.jl/docs/src/sdm/mvlogistic.md

 end;
 ```

-We can then sample from this model
+We can then sample from this model.
+This line creates a single
+Markov chain which runs using Hamilitonian Monte Carlo (`HMC`, see [todo resource on HMC]()) to sample a posterior estimate of our parameters.
+Here we use `0.01` as the step size as it resulted in
+few divergent transitions.

 ```@example mvlogit
 chain = sample(mv_logit(features, labels, 1.0), HMC(0.01, 10), 1500)
 ```

+Now that we have a posterior estimate for the parameters of our model,
-and define a function to build a prediction layer based on its sample
+we define a function to build a prediction layer based on its sample.

+There is almost certaintly a more `SimpleSDMLayers`-y way to do this.

 ```@example mvlogit
 logit(α, β, features) = logistic(α + (β ⋅ features))